Posted: March 13, 2018 by: AG_Creative86

 Father’s gaze went from Tia’s eyes to her clavicle, where a cluster of blue scales underlined the bone.
 She pulled her periwinkle shirt over it and turned red.
 Tia knew enough about her and Aaric’s condition to understand that having snake-like scales on various parts of your body wasn’t normal.
 Just once she wanted to play with the other children instead of watching them from the bedroom window.
 She longed to attend school and learn what other children learned.
 She offered to wear bandages over her scales in the presence of others, but Father refused her.
 He wouldn’t even let them leave their bedroom whenever he had a patient over.
 Tia sometimes wondered if anyone else knew they existed.

 “You wish to protect us because we look different,” Aaric laid back down, scoffing.
 “At least have the courage to admit that you’re ashamed of us.”

 Tia was aghast, but her twin didn’t faze Father.
 “I haven’t been hiding you from the Outer World these last six years because you’re different.
 I wish to empower you; I want to teach you lessons that most will never learn.
 There are—”

 A gentle clicking stole Father’s attention, and he grew pale when turned to the window.
 Tia faced the outside, where her bedroom overlooked the Cerulean Sea and the docks of their small waterfront town.
 The oscillating flames atop the street poles spotlighted portions of the pier and the woman who swayed across the wooden planks.
-Her movements were so graceful that she could’ve waltzed on the ripples of the sea having only her toes kiss the water beneath them.
-She was dressed in the color of the moonlight that caressed her, while her hood covered all but a few golden curls that jostled upon her porcelain face.
+Her movements were so graceful that she could’ve waltzed on the ripples of the rolling sea having only her toes kiss the water beneath.
+She was dressed in the color of the moonlight that caressed her, and her hood covered all but a few golden curls that jostled upon her porcelain face.